Overview of the Examples

 - Rushing the recovery or overcorrecting can cause a secondary stall and increased altitude loss; use smooth control inputs during recovery.

-- Abrupt control inputs or maneuvers with excessive bank angles can lead to an accelerated stall and sudden loss of lift; avoid aggressive maneuvers and use smooth, coordinated control inputs.
+- Abrupt control inputs or excessive bank angles can lead to an accelerated stall and a sudden loss of lift; avoid aggressive maneuvers and use smooth, coordinated control inputs.

 - Uncoordinated flight during a stall entry can cause a cross-controlled stall or spin; use smooth control inputs and monitor coordination during maneuvers.